looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         $ kubectl apply -f kubernetes-config/grafana-config.yaml
         $ kubectl apply -f kubernetes-config/grafana-controller.yaml

-5. Get the external ip of the Grafana service (this make take a minute to be available):
+5. Get the external IP of the Grafana service (this make take a minute to be available):

         $ GRAFANA_IP=$(kubectl get svc grafana -o yaml | grep ip | awk -F":" '{print $NF}')

-6. Navigate to the ip address on port 3000 (e.g. http://$GRAFANA_IP:3000) and log in - the default username/password is
+6. Navigate to the IP address on port 3000 (e.g. http://$GRAFANA_IP:3000) and log in - the default username/password is
    `admin/admin`.
 You will be prompted to change it on your first login

 7. A dashboard should be preconfigured to connect to your Locust metrics.
 You can find it by navigating to Dashboards -> Manage.
-Kick off a load test from the Locust interfac and enjoy your improved metrics dashboard!
+Kick off a load test from the Locust interface and enjoy your improved metrics dashboard!

 ## Cleaning up